 2. On 1 February 2023 an advertisement was placed in Beeld and on 3 February 2023 e-mails were sent to stakeholders.
-Comments from I&APs were received during the Public Participation Process and were incorporated in the report.
 A copy of the DBAR will be sent to all I&AP's.
-All comments received will be incorporated in the FBAR.
+DESTEA requested that the following organs of state must be contacted for commenting.
+DARD, Ward councillor, SAHRA and SAFA All comments received will be incorporated in the FBAR.